JulianCataldo/astro-sidecar/README.md

 You might want to spin-up a Fastify / Koa / Express / _you name it_, server framework, for example you want to use a specific library for only made for it. \
-Or you may want to add a bit of realism by using a different server oriigin during dev., like it would in the wild.
+Or you may want to add a bit of realism by using a different server origin during dev., like it would in the wild.

 ### Additional / exotic bundlers